Net zero: why is it necessary?

 Climate science is clear that, to a close approximation, the eventual extent of global warming is proportional to the total amount of carbon dioxide that human activities add to the atmosphere.

 So, in order to stabilise climate change, CO2 emissions need to fall to zero.
 The longer it takes to do so, the more the climate will change.
-Emissions of other greenhouse gases (such as methane, for instance) also need to be constrained.
+Carbon dioxide is just one of the greenhouse gases emitted when we burn fossil fuels; emissions of other greenhouse gases (such as methane, for instance, which has a more intense warming effect in the atmosphere) also need to be constrained.

-Since then, the commitment to aiming for 1.5°C has been confirmed by the leaders of wealthy countries at meetings of both the G7 and the G20 in 2021, as well as by the Glasgow Climate Pact, which was agreed by all parties at COP26 in November 2021.
+Since then, the commitment to aiming for 1.5°C was confirmed by the leaders of wealthy countries at meetings of the G7 and the G20 in 2021, as well as by the Glasgow Climate Pact, which was agreed by all parties at COP26 in November 2021.
+The goal has been reaffirmed by subsequent UN climate summits – COPs – and remains the over-arching goal of global climate action.

 Why 'net zero'?